Please Upgrade Your Browser.

 Common shoulder conditions include frozen shoulder, arthritis, tendonitis, impingement, bursitis, fracture, and ruptured tendons.
 Shoulder conditions can cause uncomfortable symptoms such as stiffness, pain, tingling and numbness.
 Some conditions require rest and physiotherapy, while others require surgery.

 A healthcare professional may use X-rays, physical exams, MRIs, CT scans, blood testing, and ultrasounds to diagnose the cause of your shoulder pain.
 This diagnosis will inform the cause of treatment.
+Physiotherapy is a good early intervention to help shoulder pain.
+A Physiotherapist will be able to prescribe exercises and perform manual therapies.
+Injections to help ease pain and inflammation could be an option too.

 Popular treatments

+You can choose to have your NHS treatment carried out by One Health at no cost to you.
 We offer a range of shoulder treatments to reduce pain and improve movement in the joint.

 • SLAP repair to restore stability and normal joint mechanics